jigish/slate/README.md

 * Toggle one or more applications: `toggle applications`

         applications = a comma separated list of application names.
 Individual application names must be surrounded by quotes.
-You can also specify 'current' as the application name.
+You can also specify `current`, `all`, or `all-but:` for the Application name (no quotes). `current` will apply to the currently focused application, `all` will apply to all open applications and `all-but:'APP_NAME'` will apply to all open applications except `APP_NAME`.
+Note that when trying to toggle `all` it will may not work as intended because OS X will not allow every visible app to be hidden.
+If at any point during the toggling all apps become hidden, OS X will auto-show one of the apps that were hidden.

     Example: